isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

     ]

-An exception to this are authentication or authorization errors which cause CA to reject the entirely.
+An exception to this are authentication or authorization errors which cause CA to reject the command entirely.
 The response to such an error will be formatted as a single entry (JSON map) as follows:

 ::